Editorial Standards

 Can I file my taxes without a W‑2 if I have my final pay stub?

-Yes.
-When you cannot get a correct W‑2 in time, you may complete Form 4852 using your final pay stub and other records, then file your return.
+Yes, but Form 4852 is a last‑resort substitute.
+First ask your employer for the missing or corrected W‑2, and if it still has not arrived by the end of February, call the IRS at 800‑829‑1040 before falling back to Form 4852 with your final pay stub and other records, then file your return.
 Keep your proof and be ready to amend with Form 1040‑X if the later W‑2 is different.

 Will filing with Form 4852 delay my refund?